lutheryap/lutheryap.github.io/index.md

 ## Works in Progress
 “Valid t-ratio in Overidentified Two-Stage Least Squares Instrumental Variables Designs”.
 With David Lee, Justin McCrary, Marcelo Moreira, and Jack Porter.

-“Identification for Dynamic Logit Models with Market Share Data”.
-With Kwok-Hao Lee